The Best Way to Love Your Neighbor Right Now Is to Stay Home

 I live in San Francisco, where we were recently ordered to “shelter in place” for at least the next three weeks.
 “Sheltering in place” means not leaving the house except for essential errands, like picking up groceries or medication or getting medical attention.
 My family and I recently moved into a new neighborhood, and I’ve been eager to meet our neighbors, but the sheltering order has put a stop to our plans to knock on their doors with cookies and greetings.

-Similar orders are likely to be enacted across the country as the coronavirus continues to infect and kill patients and overwhelm our healthcare system.
+Similar orders are likely to be enacted across the country as the coronavirus continues to infect and kill patients and overwhelm our health care system.
 Since the virus can be transmitted by people who feel entirely well, staying home may be the best defense we have against spreading it.
 Staying home is an act of care for our neighbors.
 To stay home these days is to say “yes” to the question, “Am I my brother’s keeper?”

 Many of us have seen people posting on social media that they’re frustrated about having to stay at home.
 We’ve seen photos of restaurants in which people are clearly not six feet apart, videos of spring breakers refusing to let a pandemic ruin their party.
 When I see these images, I think of my 88-year-old grandmother who lives in Los Angeles.
 Under normal circumstances, she and her best friend–who is 93 and lives, independently, in the same condominium complex–go out to eat a couple of times a week, usually to Olive Garden or In-N-Out or, for a nice occasion, The Cheesecake Factory.
 They attend church together.
 My grandmother goes to the library regularly, plays cards with friends, gets her hair done every few weeks by the same woman who has been doing it for decades.